ghzhang0/Boulder_2019/README.md

 - implement dynamic stopping
 - re run simulations with more sizes of hidden layer
 - in analysis_pred: compute the number of activated behaviors
+- try Riccardo's code on one input size + hidden sizes to check for loss
+- correlated input output ?